pryv/dev-site/source/guides/custom-auth.md

   - the `id` of her access previously created (see above): `alices-verification-abc`

 - 3
- - 3.1 Bob creates an Access for Alice on the stream "Health" that will be verified by the custom auth step.
+ - 3.1 Bob creates an Access for Alice on the stream "Health".
- - 3.2 In the `clientData` field, he adds her apiEndpoint and the `id` of her access that she provided him with in the previous step.
+ - 3.2 In the `clientData` field, he adds her apiEndpoint and the `id` of her access that she provided him with in the previous step, so that it will be verified by the custom auth step.

 ```json
 {